Are you desperate for communication tips to get your moody teen to talk to you?

 Let’s recap.
 Bad communication habits to break are:

-– Being overly critical of your teen, his choices and his behavior
+– Being overly critical of your teen and his behavior

 – Not actively listening when he talks to you